zachpino/comm-workshop-s18/week01/readme.md

 The querying format is different for each type of presentation, though the process is similar.

-Underneath each presentation is an set of resources that looks something like this:
+Underneath each presentation is a set of resources that looks something like this:

 ##### Detail Tables
 - Example Call: api.census.gov/data/2016/acs/acs1?get=NAME,B01001_001E&for=state:*&key=...